rnemeth90/rnemeth90.github.io/content/projects/2024-09-05-operational-alerting-strategy.md

     - planning
 ---

-Having alerts configured is only half the battle — the other half is having a clear, shared understanding across the team of what each alert means, who owns responding to it, and what "good" response looks like.
-This OKR-driven project was about building and documenting that operational strategy for one of our platform environments.
+You can have all the alerts configured you want, but if the team doesn't agree on what they mean, who's responsible for them, and what a good response looks like, they're just noise.
+This was about building that operational strategy - making sure every alert had a clear owner, a documented playbook, and an agreed severity/escalation path.

-Rather than treating alerting as a purely technical configuration exercise, the focus here was on the human/process side: making sure every alert had a clear owner, a documented response procedure, and an agreed severity/escalation path.
-This is the natural companion to the monitoring-gap-closing work — once you have the right alerts firing, you need the operational discipline to make sure they're acted on consistently regardless of who's on call.
+It's the human side of alerting, not the technical side.
+Once you've got the right metrics feeding into alerts, you need the operational discipline to make sure those alerts actually get owned and responded to consistently, whoever's on call.